The reason I can’t celebrate 4th of July.

 Gideon D. Asche

-My wife made the assumption, years ago, that it had to do with the sound of fireworks and I just never told her any different.
+Years ago, my wife made the assumption that it had to do with the sound of fireworks and I just never told her any differently.
 Sure, there are times the sound startles me and I react, but most the time I don’t really care if there are bombs bursting in air.

 It is the day itself, for which I have animosity.